Sita: Etymology and other names

 In Harivamsa, Sita is invoked as one of the names of the goddess Arya:

 The Kausik-sutra and the Paraskara-sutra associate her repeatedly as the wife of Parjanya (a god associated with rains) and Indra.

 Sita is known by many epithets.
 She is called Jānaki as the daughter of Janaka and Maithili as the princess of Mithila.
 As the wife of Rama, she is called Ramā.
 Her father Janaka had earned the sobriquet Videha due to his ability to transcend body consciousness; Sita is therefore also known as Vaidehi.

-Legend
+Legends

-Birth
+Birth and early life

-In Valmiki's Ramayana, Sita is said to have been discovered in a furrow in a ploughed field, believed to be Sitamarhi in Mithila region of present-day Bihar, and for that reason is regarded as a daughter of Bhūmi Devi (the goddess earth).
-She was discovered, adopted and brought up by Janaka, king of Mithila and his wife Sunaina.
-This story is adapted into Kamban's Ramavataram, a Tamil version of the Ramayana.

 The birthplace of Sita is disputed.
-The Sita Kund pilgrimage site which is located in present-day Sitamarhi district, Bihar, India is viewed as the birthplace of Sita.
+The Sita Kund pilgrimage site which is located in present-day Sitamarhi district, Bihar, India, is viewed as the birthplace of Sita.
 Apart from Sitamarhi, Janakpur, which is located in the present-day Province No. 2, Nepal, is also described as Sita's birthplace.